 I'm a first year PhD in the Computer Science Department at Carnegie Mellon University, advised by Dave Andersen and Michael Kaminsky.
-I'm part of the Intel Science and Technology Center for Visual Computing Systems, working on scalable systems for streaming video processing on edge devices.
+I'm part of the Intel Science and Technology Center for Visual Computing Systems, working on enabling fine-grained video analysis with minimal human supervision.

 During my undergrad, I split my time between the Berkeley AI Research (BAIR) Lab, where I worked with Stuart Russell on probabilistic programming and the RISELab, where I worked with Joey Gonzalez on machine learning model serving.
 Previously, I was also a research assistant in a nanocrystal synthesis lab and software engineer at Google.